Research Integrity & Compliance

 Responsible Conduct of Research

-USF offers a spring 2023 RCR training series.
-Four (4) instructor-led sessions were offered virtually throughout the fall, and four (4) instructor-led sessions are being offered virtually throughout the spring, resulting in eight (8) opportunities for RCR instruction during the USF 2022-2023 academic year.
-Each session covers a distinct RCR topic and lasts approximately one (1) hour.
-Any USF faculty member or student is welcome to attend these sessions.
+This year, USF is offering a fall 2023 RCR training series.
+Four (4) instructor-led sessions will be offered either virtually or in a hybrid format throughout the fall.
+Each session will cover a distinct RCR topic and will last approximately one (1) hour.
+Any USF faculty member, staff, or student is welcome to attend these sessions.
 Attendance at each session will satisfy one (1) credit hour for RCR training.
 Individuals can attend as many or as few sessions as they like.
 Certificates of completion for each RCR session will be issued to attendees.
 A combination of these training sessions will fulfill both NIH and NSF RCR training requirements.

 For any questions on RCR requirements and/or offerings, please contact rsch-irb@usf.edu.